-E. It is unlawful for any person to knowingly possess any firearm as defined in § 18.2-308.2:2 within 100 feet of any building, or part thereof, used as a meeting place for the local electoral board, unless such person is (i) a law-enforcement officer or a retired law-enforcement officer qualified pursuant to subsection C of § 18.2-308.016; (ii) occupying his own private property that falls within 100 feet of the building used as a meeting place; or (iii) an armed security officer, licensed pursuant to Article 4 (§ 9.1-

-53 138 et seq.) of Chapter 1 of Title 9.1, whose employment or performance of his duties occurs within 100 54 feet of any building, or part thereof, used as a meeting place for the local electoral board.
-55 § 24.2-411.
+E. It is unlawful for any person (i) to knowingly carry on or about his person any firearm as defined in § 18.2-308.2:2 and (ii) to knowingly do so within 100 feet of any building, or part thereof, used as a meeting place for the local electoral board, unless such person is (a) a law-enforcement officer or a retired law-enforcement officer qualified pursuant to subsection C of § 18.2-308.016; (b) occupying his own private property that falls within 100 feet of the building used as a meeting place; or (c) an armed security officer, licensed pursuant to Article 4 (§ 9.1-138 et seq.) of Chapter 1 of Title 9.1, whose employment or performance of his duties occurs within 100 feet of any building, or part thereof, used as a meeting place for the local electoral board.

+§ 24.2-411.
 Office of the general registrar.

-56 A. Each local governing body shall furnish the general registrar with a clearly marked and suitable 57 office which shall be the principal office for voter registration.
-The office shall be owned or leased by the 58 city or county, or by the state for the location of Department of Motor Vehicles facilities, adequately 59 furnished, and located within the city or within the county or a city in which the county courthouse is 60 located.
-The governing body shall provide property damage liability and bodily injury liability coverage 61 for the office and shall furnish the general registrar with necessary postage, stationery, equipment, and 62 office supplies.
-The telephone number shall be listed in the local telephone directory separately or under 63 the local governmental listing under the designation "Voter Registration."
-64 No private business enterprise shall be conducted in the general registrar's office.
-65 B. The general registrar's office in all counties and cities shall be open a minimum of five days 66 each week, except as provided in subsection C. 67 Additional hours, if any, that the general registrar's office is open for voter registration may be 68 determined and set by the general registrar or the electoral board.
-69 C. The general registrar may close the office of the general registrar (i) for off-site training 70 purposes for no more than four consecutive or cumulative days each year, provided that notice of the 71 closure is posted on the official website of the county or city and in no fewer than two public places at 72 least 72 hours before such closure, and (ii) quarterly to provide training in the office for a period not to 73 exceed four hours without providing notice.
-However, no closure permitted by clause (i) or clause (ii) 74 shall occur (a) within the seven days immediately preceding and immediately following an election, (b) 75 during the period for absentee voting required by subsection A of § 24.2-701, (c) on the final registration 76 day pursuant to § 24.2-414, or (d) on a deadline specified in the Campaign Finance Disclosure Act of 2006 77 (§ 24.2-945 et seq.).
+A. Each local governing body shall furnish the general registrar with a clearly marked and suitable office which shall be the principal office for voter registration.
+The office shall be owned or leased by the city or county, or by the state for the location of Department of Motor Vehicles facilities, adequately furnished, and located within the city or within the county or a city in which the county courthouse is located.
+The governing body shall provide property damage liability and bodily injury liability coverage for the office and shall furnish the general registrar with necessary postage, stationery, equipment, and office supplies.
+The telephone number shall be listed in the local telephone directory separately or under the local governmental listing under the designation "Voter Registration."

+No private business enterprise shall be conducted in the general registrar's office.

+B. The general registrar's office in all counties and cities shall be open a minimum of five days each week, except as provided in subsection C.

+Additional hours, if any, that the general registrar's office is open for voter registration may be determined and set by the general registrar or the electoral board.

+C. The general registrar may close the office of the general registrar (i) for off-site training purposes for no more than four consecutive or cumulative days each year, provided that notice of the closure is posted on the official website of the county or city and in no fewer than two public places at least 72 hours before such closure, and (ii) quarterly to provide training in the office for a period not to exceed four hours without providing notice.
+However, no closure permitted by clause (i) or clause (ii) shall occur (a) within the seven days immediately preceding and immediately following an election, (b) during the period for absentee voting required by subsection A of § 24.2-701, (c) on the final registration day pursuant to § 24.2-414, or (d) on a deadline specified in the Campaign Finance Disclosure Act of 2006 (§ 24.2-945 et seq.).